rendleyhq/docs.rendleysdk.com/getting-started/layer.md

 # Layer

-The Layer is where all clips and transitions are placed.
-Each layer has an incremental zIndex that enables you to create compositions that overlap each other.
+The [Layer](/api-reference/classes/Layer.html) is where all clips and transitions are placed.
+Each layer is stacked on top of each other, which enables you to create overlapping compositions.

 There are no restrictions regarding what kind of clips you can add to a layer.
 You can add text, images, videos, audio, custom HTML elements, etc., all on the same layer.